danielyu128/danielyu128/README.md

 💻 Currently learning full-stack development through [The Odin Project](https://www.theodinproject.com/)
 🚀 Passionate about building projects that solve real-world problems
 📚 Interests: AI/ML, web development, finance tech
-🏄 Hobbies & Interests
-Outside of coding, I’m all about:
-- 🏃‍♂️ Running & fitness (dreaming of an IRONMAN in 5 years!)
-- 🍳 Cooking up new recipes
-- 🍽️ “Food days” with friends, exploring new restaurants
-- 👨‍👩‍👧‍👦 Quality time with family & friends

 ---